uchenna225/SQL-Data-WareHouse-Project-/README.md

 This project follows the **Medallion Architecture** with three structured layers:

 ### Bronze Layer
-Stores raw data exactly as it comes from the source systems — no transformations applied.
+Stores raw data exactly as it comes from the source systems with no transformations applied.
 Loaded via `BULK INSERT` from CSV files into SQL Server tables.

 ### Silver Layer
 This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.